Nice-2-Meet-U/Nice-2-Meet-U-User/README.md

 - `POST /photos` – upload a new photo
 - `PUT /photos/{photo_id}` – update a photo
 - `DELETE /photos/{photo_id}` – delete a photo

-All routes currently return “Not Implemented” placeholders, but are fully documented via FastAPI’s auto-generated OpenAPI specification.

 ---